matthewhand/open-hivemind/README.md

 ### Prerequisites

 - Node.js (version 16.x or higher recommended)
-- Docker (for containerized deployment)
+- Docker (optional, for containerized deployment)
 - A Discord bot token and client ID from the Discord Developer Portal

 ### Environment Setup